zahraaAed/Module05-project-assessment-FrontEnd/Backend/README.md

 1. **User Registration**:
    - Create APIs for user registration and login.
    - Use bcrypt for password hashing.
-   - Only registered users can place orders on products
+   - Only registered users can place orders on products, unregistered users can only view list of products

 2. **Product Data Model**:
    - Create a Product schema using Mongoose for storing product data.